junxit/us-congress-bills-114/metadata.md

 - 2015-04-13 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H2129)
 - 2015-04-13 — Referred to the House Committee on House Administration.
 - 2015-04-14 — Received in the Senate.
+- 2015-04-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S2276-2277)
+- 2015-04-20 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S2276-2277)
+- 2015-04-21 — Message on Senate action sent to the House.